Chick Chick Boom

 Chick Chick Boom is an online Adobe Flash game created for Easter 2007 by German developer Extra Toxic and sponsored by Nintendo of Europe.
-The two companies had previously cooperated in a similar project called Mission in Snowdriftland.
+The two companies had previously cooperated in a similar project called UPIXO In Action: Mission in Snowdriftland.
 The game launched on April 3, 2007 and was only playable through the month of April.
-After the extra Toxic disabled play on April 30, 2007, a new version of the game, presenting new features and 3D visuals, was released on Q4 2010 for the Wii as a downloadable game for the WiiWare service.
+After Extra Toxic took the game offline on April 30, 2007, a new version presenting new features and 3D visuals, was released on Q4 2010 for the Wii as a downloadable game for the WiiWare service.

 Gameplay

 Chick Chick Boom is a single-player artillery game.
 The player commands a team of yellow-colored chicks and must use weaponry and defensive items to defeat the opposing team of black-colored chicks, led by a black Easter Bunny nicknamed the "Poster Bunny".
 To activate a weapon or defense item, the player needs to trace an image with a certain degree of accuracy for it to register and activate.
 Like Mission in Snowdriftland, Chick Chick Boom was scored by Fabian Del Priore.

 The chicks will bounce throughout their field aimlessly until given commands to maneuver or send attacks.
 The player selects a command and is then prompted to trace a simple outline in order to activate the command.
 Afterwards, the command cannot be used again until the icon representing it "refills."
 Some commands refill faster than others.

 Each drawing is given an accuracy rating, and a drawing must have an accuracy rating of at least 70% to register at all.
 The higher the accuracy percentage, the more effective the command.
 Upon finishing the ten introductory levels, Pro Mode is activated, which is essentially an "endless play" mode where the Poster Bunny's chicks are revived immediately.

 A wallpaper is rewarded to the player for the completion of each introductory level.
 They appear in the Download center on the main menu and can be accessed at any time later.
 The wallpapers include Mario Hoops 3-on-3, Kororinpa, Pokémon Ranger, Wii Menu, Phoenix Wright: Ace Attorney − Justice for All, WarioWare: Smooth Moves, Hotel Dusk: Room 215, Wii Sports, Harvest Moon DS, and Diddy Kong Racing DS.